 The creation and retention of permanent jobs is critical to the economy of the State of Louisiana; therefore, \$3,000,000 will be allocated specifically for economic development projects.
-Additionally, \$1,500,000 will be set aside for the Demonstrated Needs program, and \$200,000 will be set aside for the Sustainable Water Management Consolidation (SWMC) Planning Grant program.
+Additionally, \$1,200,000 will be set aside for the Demonstrated Needs program, \$200,000 will be set aside for the Sustainable Water Management Consolidation (SWMC) Planning Grant program, and \$700,000 will be set aside for the Clearance program.
 Public facilities applications will be funded with the remaining LCDBG funds.
 Any of the funds set aside for non-public-facilities programs, which are not utilized/obligated may be transferred to the public facilities category between five and eleven months following the beginning of the State's program year with the Department of Housing and Urban Development (HUD).
-These non-public-facilities program if deemed necessary.
+These non-public-facilities program funds may also be transferred to any established LCDBG program if deemed necessary.